 Make instruments available in the play areas (or wherever you want them!)
 Shakers, kids drums, boomwhackers, kids instruments, tambourines, etc. They don’t have to be fancy or expensive.
 But they do need to make SOUNDS!

 Click the image below to get this set of boomwhackers now, perfect for all-ages.
 No musical experience needed!

 Lastly, change your mindset into a creative one.
 Creativity isn’t only for artists and musicians.
 It can be for landscapers, real estate agents, chefs, and motivational speakers.
 It doesn’t have to equal pink hair, outrageous sculptures in the front lawn, and a house in complete disarray (though I’ve got that last one down to T).
 If I were to choose one thing to focus on here, it would be an openness to growth and learning (from your mistakes, from your kids, from unexpected sources, etc.).
 Have fun and be playful.

-Music is a fabulous way to encourage creativity.
+Music is a connector.
+It can improve our mood and lift our spirits.
+It’s also a fabulous way to encourage creativity.
 And creative kids become innovative adults.
 If we, as parents, can nurture a skill in our children that can brighten their future and that of the world, then it’s worth it.
 If that skill can also help us build a bond and enjoy each other even more, then it’s kind of a no-brainer, right?